nickmpaz/clipr/README.md

 - Clipr copies the key to your primary selection, and the value to clipboard

-Key-value pairs can be stored as plain text for convenience, or as pgp encrypted text for security.Never spend time searching documentation to copy text again!
+Key-value pairs can be stored as plain text for convenience, or as pgp encrypted text for security.
+Never spend time searching documentation to copy text again!
 Great for:

 - usernames and passwords